farmera/sare_grant/study_results_balloons.md

 __Figure 3__ is another NDVI index derived from RGB and NIR image sets using a pair of modified consumer cameras.
 It was taken from a height of about 200 ft.

-Various factors together contribute to the sum resolution of an image taken from the air.
-Of interest in our study was the ground sampling distance, i.e. the distance between pixel centers measured on the ground.
+Various factors contribute to the obverall sum resolution of an image taken from the air.
+Of interest in our study was the ground sampling distance capacity of our methods, i.e. the distance between pixel centers measured on the ground.
 For our purposes it was desirable to have a minimum one-foot GSD, such that any pair of adjacent pixels in an image locations are 1 meter apart on the ground

 The contribution made by an imaging sensor to achieve sufficient ground sampling distance (GSD) i.e. the size of the smallest